-- PL.451 All pipe welders employed in connection with the installation of work within the jurisdiction of the United Association of Journeyperson & Apprentices of the Plumbing and Pipefitting Industry of the United States and Canada shall provide proof of their competency; this is not to include Welders who might be employed for short periods on alterations, repairs or temporary work short period not to exceed eight (8) hours on any one job on alterations, repairs or temporary work. - PL.452 The Journeyperson Training and Industry Promotion Fund shall pay the cost of welding tests, with the exception of the original pressure Ticket or Certificate of Competency.
+- PL.451 All pipe welders employed in connection with the installation of work within the jurisdiction of the United Association of Journeyperson & Apprentices of the Plumbing and Pipefitting Industry of the United States and Canada shall provide proof of their competency; this is not to include Welders who might be employed for short periods on alterations, repairs or temporary work short period not to exceed eight (8) hours on any one job on alterations, repairs or temporary work however the union must be notified of such work prior to it occurring. - PL.452 The Journeyperson Training and Industry Promotion Fund shall pay the cost of welding tests, with the exception of the original pressure Ticket or Certificate of Competency.
 However, it is understood that regardless of results, all tests shall be conducted on the Contractor's time at the prevailing rate of wages, and results of all tests are to be turned over to the Local Union upon request.